opendata-swiss/ckan-embed/README.md

 - `fq`: allows use of [filter queries](http://docs.ckan.org/en/latest/api/index.html?highlight=filter%20queries)
 - `rows`: limit the number of results shown
+- `lang`: default language for result links
 - `jsonp`: toggle the use of JSONP (see note below)
+- `proxy`: relative or absolute path to API proxy

 NOTE: if you are running this script on the same server or using a backend proxy (supported in all web servers) to the CKAN API, we recommend that you *disable* JSONP with the `jsonp: false` option.